The Target Triple

 LastArchType = ve }; enum SubArchType { NoSubArch,

-ARMSubArch_v9_6a, ARMSubArch_v9_5a, ARMSubArch_v9_4a, ARMSubArch_v9_3a, ARMSubArch_v9_2a, ARMSubArch_v9_1a,
+ARMSubArch_v9_6a, ARMSubArch_v9_5a, ARMSubArch_v9_4a, ARMSubArch_v9_3a, ARMSubArch_v9_2a, ARMSubArch_v9_1a,Triples

-The canonical name for a system type has the form cpu-vendor-os
+The canonical name for a system type has the form cpu-vendor-os.

 This is the target triple.

-tool, which can make decisions based on the
+This comes from the autoconf tool, which can make decisions based on the

 system type.